maulik074/Federated-Learning-on-medical-data-imaging/README.md

 Therefore, we use the concept of Federated Learning.
 It is a decentralised machine learning paradigm where institutions can train their models locally, and then the model updates can be aggregated and used for the centralised model.
 So, instead of sending the data to the server, we send the ML algorithm to the local institutions.

 **Models Used for Training**:- I have used the UNet and Attention UNet architectures to train the models.
 Both are designed for biomedical image segmentation tasks.

+**Federated Learning Workflow** :-

+Step 1 :- Initialize Global Model : The server creates a unet model with random weights.

+Step 2 :- Server sends the global model to all 5 hospitals.

+Step 3 :- Each hospital trains the model on their private MRI scans, computes model updates and then sends only the updated weights to the server.

+Step 4 :- Server averages the weights from all hospitals.

+Step 5 :- Server replaces the old global model with the averaged weights.

+We will repeat steps 2-5 for multiple rounds.